 “There are a lot of aspects that must be considered when producing a global software.
 Some of the aspects are as follows:

 – Date and time

 – Address and telephone number

 Apart from usual elements tested like platforms, cross-browser compatibility, language settings, translation capabilities, etc.”

 I asked how was he able to minutely define such details which are often missed out in Globalization testing.
 He replied –

-“One gets to know about various nuances of Globalization testing or for that matter other testing, when one works for a particular case and the level he drills into.
-In our case, we had a chance to perform globalization testing for a web-based product involved in online transaction using 25 different currencies.
-Also, product testing was done to ensure that mobile users in 70 countries are able to recharge their currency and perform money transfer without any problem across countries.”
+“One gets to know about various nuances of Globalization testing or for that matter another testing when one works for a particular case and the level he drills into.
+In our case, we had a chance to perform globalization testing for a web-based product involved in an online transaction using 25 different currencies.
+Also, product testing was done to ensure that mobile users in 70 countries can recharge their currency and perform money transfer without any problem across countries.”

 Mr. Ashwin also suggested some of the best practices while performing Globalization Testing as follows:

 Step1: Analyze the globalization requirements in detail like the culture, standards etc.